andrew/ultimate-awesome/README.md

 - [awesome-khmer-language](https://github.com/seanghay/awesome-khmer-language) - A large collection of Khmer language resources.
 Khmer is a language used by Cambodia.
 - [awesome-ai-services](https://github.com/sekwiatkowski/awesome-ai-services) - An overview of the AI-as-a-service landscape.
 - [awesome-openlayers](https://github.com/webgeodatavore/awesome-openlayers) - List of all related content on OpenLayers library.
-- [Awesome-Mixup](https://github.com/Westlake-AI/Awesome-Mixup) - [Survey] Awesome List of Mixup Augmentation and Beyond (
+- [turkish-nlp-resources](https://github.com/agmmnn/turkish-nlp-resources) - 🔡 List of Tools, Libraries, Models, Datasets and other resources for Turkish NLP.
 - [awesome-startup-resources](https://github.com/ahmadnassri/awesome-startup-resources) - A curated list of useful resources for building a new startup business.
 - [awesome-visual-relationship-detection](https://github.com/alisure-ml/awesome-visual-relationship-detection) - A curated list of visual relationship detection and related area resources .
 - [awesome-quantization-and-fixed-point-training](https://github.com/A-suozhang/awesome-quantization-and-fixed-point-training) - Neural Network Quantization & Low-Bit Fixed Point Training For Hardware-Friendly Algorithm Design.
 - [GPA-LM](https://github.com/BAAI-Agents/GPA-LM) - This repo is a live list of papers on game playing and large multimodality model - "A Survey on Game Playing Agents and Large Models: Methods, Applications, and Challenges".
 - [Awesome-vehicle-re-identification](https://github.com/bismex/Awesome-vehicle-re-identification) - Awesome Vehicle Re-identification.
 - [awesome-adaptive-computation](https://github.com/koayon/awesome-adaptive-computation) - A curated reading list of research in Adaptive Computation, Inference-Time Computation & Mixture of Experts (MoE).
+- [awesome-recon-tools](https://github.com/nateahess/awesome-recon-tools) - A compiled list of tools for reconnaissance and footprinting.
 - [awesome-dactyl](https://github.com/PotHix/awesome-dactyl) - A curated list of dactyl related keyboard projects.
 - [awesome-AI-tutorials-surveys](https://github.com/qingsongedu/awesome-AI-tutorials-surveys) - A professional list of Tutorials and Surveys on DL, ML, DM, CV, NLP, Speech in top AI conferences and journals.
 - [awesome-github](https://github.com/reziamini/awesome-github) - List of awesome GitHub repository.
 - [awesome-salesforce-marketingcloud](https://github.com/sfmcdg/awesome-salesforce-marketingcloud) - Useful resources for working and developing with Salesforce Marketing Cloud.
-- [turkish-nlp-resources](https://github.com/agmmnn/turkish-nlp-resources) - 🔡 List of Tools, Libraries, Models, Datasets and other resources for Turkish NLP.
 - [awesome-cybersecurity](https://github.com/Annsec/awesome-cybersecurity) - Curated list of awesome cybersecurity companies and solutions.
 - [awesome-bitcoin-cash](https://github.com/dsmurrell/awesome-bitcoin-cash) - A curated list of awesome things related to Bitcoin Cash.
 Contribute yourself:.
 - [openredteaming](https://github.com/libr-ai/openredteaming) - Papers about red teaming LLMs and Multimodal models. .
-- [awesome-recon-tools](https://github.com/nateahess/awesome-recon-tools) - A compiled list of tools for reconnaissance and footprinting.
 - [awesome-multicore-ocaml](https://github.com/ocaml-multicore/awesome-multicore-ocaml) - A collection of libraries, experiments and ideas relating to OCaml 5 (multicore + effects).
 - [awesome-phishing](https://github.com/PhishyAlice/awesome-phishing) - Collection of resources related to phishing.
 - [awesome-self-supervised-learning-in-medical-imaging](https://github.com/SaeedShurrab/awesome-self-supervised-learning-in-medical-imaging) - This repository is mainly dedicated for listing the recent research advancements in the application of Self-Supervised-Learning in medical images computing field.